llui85/covid19stats-govau/README.md

 ```

 ## License
-All data scraped is from the Australian Government.
+All data scraped is copyright the Australian Government.
 Code is licensed under the Mozilla Public License 2.0.
+If you use the data I'd appreciate attribution, but it's not required.
+If you use this code in another project, attribution is **required.**